Bozilla

 Bozilla (born 31 August 2003) is a German professional wrestler.
 She is signed to World Wonder Ring Stardom, where she is a member of Mi Vida Loca.
-She is best known for her time with Dream Star Fighting Marigold.
+Prior to Stardom, she was best known for her time with Dream Star Fighting Marigold.
 She previously performed with various promotions from the German and European independent scene promotions.

 Professional wrestling career

 German independent circuit (2022–present)

-Bozilla made her professional wrestling debut at IPW Germany Full Aggression, a house show promoted by Independent Pro Wrestling Germany on March 5, 2022, where she teamed up with her real life father and trainer Ulf Herman to defeat Projekt Justitia (Hans Von Krupp and Janni Jarruk) in tag team competition.
+Bozilla made her professional wrestling debut in the end of 2022 at an independent wrestling show in Germany, where she teamed up with her real life father Ulf Herman.
 She also competed in promotions such as Championship Of Wrestling (cOw), Independent Wrestling Innovation (IWI) and Power Of Wrestling (POW).
+She then later moved to Canada to train at the Can-Am Dojo with Scott D'Amore and Josh Alexander.

 Dream Star Fighting Marigold (2024–2025)

 In April 2024, Bozilla was announced as a foreign competitor of the newly created promotion of Dream Star Fighting Marigold.
 At the inaugural event, the Fields Forever from May 20, she teamed up with Sareee to defeat Giulia and Utami Hayashishita.
 At Summer Destiny on July 13, Bozilla fell short to Miku Aono in the finals for the inaugural Marigold United National Championship, in a tournament in which she also defeated Nagisa Nozaki in the first rounds.
 At Summer Gold Shine on August 19, she teamed up with Chiaki, Myla Grace and Zayda Steel to defeat Hayashishita, Mirai, Kizuna Tanaka and Victoria Yuzuki.
 In the 2024 Dream Star Grand Prix, Bozilla competed in the Star League of the tournament where she scored a total of ten points, failing to qualify for the finals.
 On the first night of the Fantastic Adventure event from October 7, she teamed up with Nagisa Nozaki to defeat Sareee and Miku Aono.
 The storyline conducted Bozilla to unsuccessfully challenge Sareee for the Marigold World Championship on the second night of the event from October 24 after the latter demanded Bozilla to eventually lay the challenge.
 On the first night of the Winter Wonderful Fight event from November 14, she teamed up with Myla Grace to defeat Misa Matsui and Komomo Minami in tag team competition.

 At First Dream 2025 on January 3, Bozilla teamed up with Tank to defeat Dark Wolf Army (Nagisa Nozaki and Chiaki) for the Marigold Twin Star Championship.